 People know where I am and I’m happy for people within the congregation to come to my home – whereas maybe in the past people would have gone to the church to meet the minister.

 I use the whole house in different ways with different people.
 I meet them in the sitting room, the front room or for a cup of coffee in the kitchen.
 But my study is the centre of it all: I am in it every day.

 The ministry is very different from 20 years ago.
 With smartphones you’re sort of expected to reply and respond immediately.
 That’s why I would be in the study a lot.

 What I had as the dining room suite in my last manse I now have in the kitchen.
 It just didn’t look right with the mahogany fireplace.
 I ended up getting a dining room suite that works with the house.
-It just seems to fit and I do use it, I have people for dinner…. but usually I’m at the kitchen table.
+It just seems to fit.
+I have people for dinner…. but usually I’m at the kitchen table.

 If I have business meetings then we would meet there.
 It’s just a really nice room.